Unhide columns, rows and sheet in Excel

 In the first section, I will show you with screen shots, how to unhide the column(s) in Excel.
 This is followed by the section to unhide rows and finally, you can see how to unhide a sheet.

-The first way to unhide the hidden column is using the right click option.
+The first way to unhide the hidden column is by using the right-click option.

-For the example, I assume that you have already hidden a column.
-I have hidden the column D for the demo as shown in the graphic below:
+To demonstrate that, I have hidden column D for the demo as shown in the graphic below:

 Excel hide D col